 Local became really big in 2015 and will likely continue increasing in importance in the coming years.
 Local is mainly a strategy for small businesses that rely on local customers who increasingly withdraw from other means to reach them.
 While local marketing doesn’t necessarily imply digital marketing, in this case, it normally does.
 Here’s what AdAge has to say about local marketing:

 Local is a great way to create closer connections across search, social and mobile, in the moments where and when it matters.
 Local search marketing encompasses a complex ecosystem that spans paid, earned and owned media.
 It is always on and continually evolving, and that need for fluidity and adaptability is a barrier to entry for even the most digitally savvy marketers.

-Google’s become pretty savvy at serving up local business using the GPS information from your smartphone.
+Google’s become pretty savvy at serving up a local business using the GPS information from your smartphone.
 Their findings suggest 72% of folks who search for a business on their smartphone visit a shop within 5 miles of their current location.
 That’s a huge opportunity.

 According to AdAge, businesses must ramp up their local marketing strategy to get closer to their customers and drive traffic into local establishments.

-Of course, big businesses with a local presence also use local marketing strategy, so it pays to expend some serious effort to build your local marketing.
+Of course, big businesses with a local presence also use local marketing strategies, so it pays to expend some serious effort to build your local marketing.

 The future of local marketing

 Much of local marketing will revolve around mobile marketing — so there’s a lot of bleed-over between these 2 topics.
 That’s because so much of local marketing involves consumers on a mobile device searching for an immediate (nearby) solution for their problem.
 Whether that problem involves being hungry, looking for a product source, searching hours, location, or phone numbers before visiting a local business, or checking menus and movie times.